a

 If you already have ISO 13485 certification, there will be few changes to make at an operational level.
 Starting the switch to the new regulations in early 2025 would seem reasonable.

 However, if you do not have ISO 13485 certification, you should start the transformation immediately, starting with securing ISO 13485 certification.
-The documentation requirements of this standard can be onerous (with up to 139 references to the documentation of various types), and the possibility of significant operational changes exists.
+The documentation requirements of this standard can be demanding (with up to 139 references to the documentation of various types), and the possibility of significant operational changes exists.

 Best of luck!